ryoung71/microservices-demo/README.md

 1. Install tools specified in the previous section (Docker, kubectl, skaffold)

+Local Setup

+Install the gcloud tool by following the instructions at cloud.google.com/sdk/docs.
+Once you have that installed you can set it up by running:

+`gcloud auth login`

+You're also going to want to have docker installed and then hook it up to GCR so you can push containers:
+`gcloud auth configure-docker`

+You can also install and setup kubectl following the instructions here.
+Basically:

+`gcloud components install kubectl gcloud config set project PROJECT_ID gcloud config set compute/zone COMPUTE_ZONE gcloud container clusters get-credentials CLUSTER_NAME`

 1. Create a Google Kubernetes Engine cluster and make sure `kubectl` is pointing to the cluster.